synestematic/bestia/README.md

 * pyperclip
 * termcolor

-The following binaries are also required:
+The following binaries are also required by some functions:

 * file
 * curl